TezBaydu/Milestone-Project-3-Cooking/README.md

 4. Menu
     - Leading non-member to
         * Home
+        * Register
+        * Browse
+        * Contact
         * Login
-        * Registration
-        * Browse
     - Leading member to
         * Home
         * Browse
+        * Contact
-        * View profile
+        * Profile
-        * Create new recipe
+        * Logout

 ### Browse page
 1. Search function.
     - Search bar for particular foods
-        * To have ability to find several foods and ignore anything that is not alphabetical
+        * To have ability to find foods using text
-    - Filter - more than one can be selected
+    - Filter buttons for particular recipe types as associated by recipe creators(Memebers)
         * Recipe Types
             * Breakfast
             * Lunch
             * Dinner
             * Dessert
             * Snack
-    - Ready in Time slider
-        * Slider to adjust when meals can be cooked and prepared in for user in case they want a quick meal
-    - Search button - once selections have been made
-        * Otherwise suggestions are provided

 2. Recipe summary cards.
     - Several recipes listed either based on search or categories.
     - Details to show:
         * Image
         * Name of recipe
+        * Recipe Description
         * Ready time
-    - Amount of recipe summaries shown dependant on screen size.

 3. Menu
     - Leading non-member to
         * Home
+        * Register
+        * Browse
+        * Contact
         * Login
-        * Registration
-        * Contact
     - Leading member to
         * Home
+        * Browse
         * Contact
-        * View profile
+        * Profile
-        * Create new recipe
+        * Logout

 [Back to top ⇧](#introduction)

 ### Recipe view from browse page
 1. Search function - This so the user can re-search at current page.
     - Search bar for particular foods
-        * To have ability to find several foods and ignore anything that is not alphabetical
+        * To have ability to find foods using text
-    - Filter - more than one can be selected
+    - Filter buttons for particular recipe types as associated by recipe creators(Memebers)
         * Recipe Types
             * Breakfast
             * Lunch
             * Dinner
             * Dessert
             * Snack
-    - Ready in Time slider
-        * Slider to adjust when meals can be cooked and prepared in for user in case they want a quick meal
-    - Search button - once selections have been made
-        * Otherwise suggestions are provided

 2. Recipe selection - Details provided by members who have shared publicly or via recipe shared database.
     - Name